NLog/NLog.DiagnosticSource/README.md

 - ParentId : Identifier for the parent activity
 - TraceId : Identifier for the root activity (Request Trace Identifier)
 - OperationName : Operation name of the current activity
+- DisplayName : Explicit assigned Activity DisplayName (with fallback to OperationName)
 - StartTimeUtc : Time when the operation started
 - Duration : Duration of the operation (formatted as TimeSpan)
 - DurationMs : Duration of the operation (formatted as TimeSpan.TotalMilliseconds)